 Families Need to Get Smarter About Credit Card Rewards for Travel

 A huge part of earning miles and points is getting travel rewards credit cards and using them smartly and responsibly for maximum rewards.
 There are a million miles and points blogs out there that tell you how to do just that.
 As those blogs have become increasingly expert, however, they've left a real gap between the obsessed and the clueless.
-People seem to either dive in head first and become all-consumed by the minutiae or they get totally overwhelmed and give up before they start.
+People seem to either dive in headfirst and become all-consumed by the minutiae or they get totally overwhelmed and give up before they start.

 It doesn't have to be that way.
 I know of so many friends and readers who are tired of being in the overwhelmed and clueless category but who also don't want to invest the time and take the risk to do as the miles and points blogs do.
 These are regular traveling parents who just want to get one or two good rewards cards for their families.
 And keep them and use them.
 What a novel concept!

 Many of these travelers have a credit card that either offers no rewards or offers rewards that are vastly inferior to credit cards out there in the market today.
-In a lot of cases, parents still have the credit card they first signed up for in college!
+In a lot of cases, parents may still have the credit card they signed up for in college!
 I get emails and have conversations regularly with traveling parents who just want a little guidance for switching to the right card or two for them.

 If you are a busy parent without the time to become a full-blown miles and points enthusiast, there is no reason you shouldn't be earning some basic and lucrative rewards with the right credit card.
 I definitely have some ideas for that below to get you started.

-4 Best Credit Cards for Traveling Families
+Best Credit Cards for Traveling Families

 1. Chase Sapphire Preferred

-The Chase Sapphire Preferred was in my own wallet for over four years, so I can recommend it from experience.
 This card helps you earn flexible Chase Ultimate Rewards points.
-These points can be used to redeem for travel with a fixed value in the Chase portal.
-But they can also be transferred to a number of other point currencies: United miles, Southwest points, Marriott Bonvoy points, World of Hyatt points, and many more.
+These points can be used to redeem for travel with a fixed value in the Chase Travel portal.
+But they can also be transferred to several other airline and hotel loyalty programs: United Mileage Plus miles, Southwest Rapid Rewards points, Marriott Bonvoy points, World of Hyatt points, and many more.
 The flexibility is truly tremendous.

 Who It's Best For: Families who have significant travel and dining expenses, international travelers looking for no foreign transaction fees.

-What to Watch Our For: Annual fee ($95)
+What to Watch Out For: Annual fee ($95)

 2. Blue Cash Preferred® Card from American Express

 If you are a parent, chances are you are feeding a hungry family and spend a lot of money at supermarkets.
 You are probably also carpooling your kids everywhere and spending a lot of money on gas.
 That's why I love this card for traveling parents.
-It rewards the everyday spending that families regularly do at a much higher rate - 6% back at US supermarkets up to $6000 in spending and 3% cash back at US gas stations.

 And the rewards come in the form of cash back.
 Cash allows you to book travel however you want to book it without the stress of airline award seats not being available.
 Not everyone wants to learn a lot of airline, hotel, or even credit card point currencies.
 If that sounds like you, a cash back card like this one could serve you well.